 Degree of customization is the biggest difference between Firefox and Chrome.
 Every Chrome browser looks nearly identical, even across operating systems and devices.
 Other than hiding certain toolbars or removing a few icons next to the address bar, the most you can do is skin the title bar and tabs.

 Firefox can do more.
-In addition to moving things around and skinning the general appearance, you can install Complete Themes to completely change the browser’s appearance.
-You can even emulate the look-and-feel of other browsers with FXChrome, FXOpera, and MX4.
+In addition to moving things around and skinning the general appearance, you can install complete themes to change the browser’s look-and-feel.

 Chrome has a vastly larger collection of extensions, but Firefox has several unique extensions that aren’t available to Chrome users.
 And some of these extensions are so good that you won’t want to leave Firefox after having experienced them.